Keizaal/Keizaal/TROUBLESHOOTING.md

 Some configuration settings may be stored in a non-.ini format.
 If that is the case you can edit them through the "Text Files" tab.

-Note that I **WILL NOT** provide support to installations of Keizaal that have been modified.
+Note that I **WILL NOT** provide support for installations of Keizaal that have been modified.

 ---

 Contact Tate Taylor on [his community Discord server](https://discord.gg/eYZJFP8){:target="_blank" rel="noopener"} for individual help and guidance.
-Note that I **WILL NOT** provide support to installations of Keizaal that have been modified.
+Note that I **WILL NOT** provide support for installations of Keizaal that have been modified.

 Support for manual installations is **NOT OFFERED**.
 There are simply too many variables that go on during manual installations that attempting to troubleshoot each user individually is simply not realistic, it would likely be a waste of everyone’s time.